patrick-crawford/WEB422-Backup/notes/react-routing.md

     <h1>Project { id }</h1>
     ```

-Once we have made the above changes (removed "exact", added /:id, pulled the parameter using userParams hook, etc.), we can now render routes that look like "/Project/9" or "/Project/abc" and see the results reflected in the browser.
+Once we have made the above changes (pulled the parameter using useParams hook, etc.), we can now render routes that look like "/Project/9" or "/Project/abc" and see the results reflected in the browser.

 <br>